Food Combining Theory: Fact, or Fiction?

-For instance, ancient near-Eastern wisdom suggests you eat all the tastes in each meal: sweet, salty, sour, pungent, bitter, and astringent.
+For example, ancient near-Eastern wisdom suggests you eat all the tastes in each meal: sweet, salty, sour, pungent, bitter, and astringent.
 The idea is that doing so will leave you feeling very satisfied in both body and soul, diminishing the desire to snack or make poor food choices.

-The three “types” or “doshas” in Ayurvedic tradition are Vata, Pitta, and Kapha, and each of them are thought to be inherent in each of us, but we are dominant in one or two of them.
+The three “types” or “doshas” in Ayurvedic tradition are Vata, Pitta, and Kapha, and each of them is thought to be inherent in each of us, but we are dominant in one or two of them.
 Depending on your dominant type, you’re encouraged to eat specific types of foods.
 For example, the Vata type is supposed to stick primarily to cooked foods and stay away from cold or raw foods.

 (We’ll assume you don’t eat drive-thru food, which might be another category entirely.)

-An ancient Indian might be able to eat virtually all “warm” food because his dosha type is Vata, but all of that food is whole-grain rice, sweet potatoes, and medicinally powerful spices like turmeric and curry, for instance.
+An ancient Indian might be able to eat virtually all “warm” food because his dosha type is Vata, but all of that food is whole-grain rice, sweet potatoes, and medicinally powerful spices like turmeric and curry, for example.

 It’s clear that the vast majority of us need more raw plant food, which is not heated above 116 degrees, to supply digestive enzymes.
-(Think salads, sliced veggies, fruits, green smoothies.)
+(Think salads, sliced veggies, fruits, and green smoothies.)

 When we cook our food, many vitamins remain intact and some minerals are undamaged, but enzymes are another story.
 Live enzymes in a raw plant food are destroyed by heat.
 The pancreas and liver supply digestive enzymes to make up the difference, but you have a finite quantity of enzymes available for a lifetime.